thegreekgoat98/toy-wal/README.md

 Every write goes through two steps, always in this order:

 ```
-1. Append log record to wal.log  →  fsync to disk
+1. Append log record to toywal_demo.log  →  fsync to disk
 2. Update the in-memory buffer
 ```